bomanaps/optimum-p2p-client-cpp/README.md

 - [ ] Phase 3: Python Bindings
 - [ ] Phase 4: Integration & Validation

-### Phase 1 Status

-Phase 1 (Test Generation) is complete with:

-- ✅ Comprehensive unit tests for utilities
-- ✅ Integration tests for all client types
-- ✅ End-to-end test scenarios
-- ✅ Comparison tests with Go implementation
-- ✅ Test fixtures and expected outputs

 Tests are ready to guide Phase 2 implementation.